Vehicle routing problem

 The vehicle routing problem (VRP) is a combinatorial optimization and integer programming problem which asks "What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers?"
-It generalises the travelling salesman problem (TSP).
-It first appeared in a paper by George Dantzig and John Ramser in 1959, in which the first algorithmic approach was written and was applied to petrol deliveries.
+The problem first appeared, as the truck dispatching problem, in a paper by George Dantzig and John Ramser in 1959, in which it was applied to petrol deliveries.
 Often, the context is that of delivering goods located at a central depot to customers who have placed orders for such goods.
-The objective of the VRP is to minimize the total route cost.
-In 1964, Clarke and Wright improved on Dantzig and Ramser's approach using an effective greedy algorithm called the savings algorithm.
+However, variants of the problem consider, e.g, collection of solid waste and the transport of the elderly and the sick to and from health-care facilities.
+The standard objective of the VRP is to minimise the total route cost.
+Other objectives, such as minimising the number of vehicles used or travelled distance are also considered.

-Determining the optimal solution to VRP is NP-hard, so the size of problems that can be optimally solved using mathematical programming or combinatorial optimization may be limited.
-Therefore, commercial solvers tend to use heuristics due to the size and frequency of real world VRPs they need to solve.
+The VRP generalises the travelling salesman problem (TSP), which is equivalent to requiring a single route to visit all locations.
+As the TSP is NP-hard, the VRP is also NP-hard.

 VRP has many direct applications in industry.
 Vendors of VRP routing tools often claim that they can offer cost savings of 5%–30%.
+Commercial solvers tend to use heuristics due to the size and frequency of real world VRPs they need to solve.